-Committed to performing new music for the guitar, Goluses has given world première performances of over 100 works by many of today’s leading composers, including solo pieces, concertos for guitar and orchestra, and chamber music.
+Committed to performing new music for the guitar, Goluses has given world première performances of over 100 works, including solo pieces, concertos for guitar and orchestra, as well as chamber music by many of today’s leading composers.
 His performance editions are published by Alfred Masterworks.

 He is a member of the National Academy of Recording Arts and Sciences, has served on the Board of Directors for the Guitar Foundation of America and has been named Musician of the Year by Mu Phi Epsilon.
 He is the recipient of the 2019 Manhattan School of Music Distinguished Alumni Award.
 He has recently been named to the Fulbright International Specialist Award roster 2019-2024.